River Road, Rezoning & Soil Deposit

 A Richmond, BC landowner needed to advance a combined rezoning and soil-deposit proposal on an environmentally sensitive site, with a nearby watercourse and a road allowance crossing the property placing the file at the intersection of provincial land-use rules, municipal zoning, and riparian protection.

 Titrin led the agrology and land-use work: a site assessment characterising the soils and sensitive features, a review of riparian setbacks and the road allowance to define where development and soil deposit could responsibly occur, and a soil-deposit and fill approach built around those constraints.
 Titrin then assembled the rezoning and soil-deposit application package for submission to the City of Richmond, coordinating across the landowner, municipal staff, and other consultants to keep the environmental, soils, and land-use narrative consistent.
-A regulator-informed perspective, drawn from work alongside the Agricultural Land Commission and municipal reviewers, helped anticipate reviewer questions and gave the landowner a clear, defensible path through the approvals process.
+Years working alongside the Agricultural Land Commission and municipal reviewers helped anticipate the questions and gave the landowner a clear, well-supported path through approvals.